algorithmx/book/Golovanov.Chapter-04-all.md

 \end{cases}
 $$

 with negative flag.
-The normals to the first main face and to the surface \( b(u,v) \) are oppositely directed.
-The loop of the second main face consists of \( k \) edges based on the curves
+The normals to the first main face and to the surface $b(u,v)$ are oppositely directed.
+The loop of the second main face consists of $k$ edges based on the curves
 $$ e_{2i}(t) = \begin{cases} r(u_i(t), v_i(t)) & t \in [t_{\text{min}}, t_{\text{max}}], \\ s_i(t, 1) & i = 1, 2, \ldots, k \end{cases} $$

 with positive flag.
-The normals to the second main face and to the surface \( r(u,v) \) coincide.
-To describe the loop of the side face of the solid based on surface \( s_i(t,w) \), construct the curves of intersection of this surface with the adjacent side surfaces:
+The normals to the second main face and to the surface $r(u,v)$ coincide.
+To describe the loop of the side face of the solid based on surface $s_i(t,w)$, construct the curves of intersection of this surface with the adjacent side surfaces:

 $$ e_{i-1}(w) = \begin{cases} s_{i-1}(t_{i-1\text{max}}, w) & , \\ s_i(t_{i\text{min}}, w) & , \end{cases} \quad e_i(w) = \begin{cases} s_i(t_{i\text{max}}, w) & , \\ s_{i+1}(t_{i+1\text{min}}, w) & , \end{cases} $$

-\( w \in [0, 1] \).
+$w \in [0, 1]$.

 Let the direction of each edge coincide with the direction of the curve it is based on.
-Each side edge of the solid has one loop described by the list of edges with signs of the flags corresponding to these edges: \( +e_1, +e_i, -e_2, \) and \( -e_{i-1} \).
+Each side edge of the solid has one loop described by the list of edges with signs of the flags corresponding to these edges: $+e_1, +e_i, -e_2,$ and $-e_{i-1}$.
 The normals to the side face and its surface coincide.

-If surface \( b(u,v) \) is closed with respect to one of the parameters, then the sheet solid has the shape of a pipe and topology of a torus.
+If surface $b(u,v)$ is closed with respect to one of the parameters, then the sheet solid has the shape of a pipe and topology of a torus.
 If the surface is closed in both parametric directions, then we obtain a solid with an internal void.
-Such a solid with \( h > 0 \) has its outer shell based on surface \( r(u,v) \) and its inner shell based on surface \( b(u,v) \); when \( h < 0 \), the outer shell is based on surface \( b(u,v) \), and the inner shell is based on surface \( r(u,v) \).
+Such a solid with $h > 0$ has its outer shell based on surface $r(u,v)$ and its inner shell based on surface $b(u,v)$; when $h < 0$, the outer shell is based on surface $b(u,v)$, and the inner shell is based on surface $r(u,v)$.
 Fig. 4.9.1 shows a spline surface with the boundary in the form of a closed composite curve.
 A solid with the shape of a sheet constructed on the abovementioned surface is shown in Fig. 4.9.2.

 ![Fig. 4.9.1](image)

 ![Fig. 4.9.2](image)

 Using a solid in the form of a sheet it is possible to model the details of car bodies and airframes.
-To construct the solid it is sufficient to know the basic surface \( b(u,v) \) and the thickness of the solid \( h \).
+To construct the solid it is sufficient to know the basic surface $b(u,v)$ and the thickness of the solid $h$.

 **Exercises**